Daniel-Liu-c0deb0t/UMICollapse/README.md

 ## Command-Line Arguments
 ### Mode (appears before commands)
 * `sam` or `bam`: the input is an aligned SAM/BAM file with the UMIs in the read headers.
 This separately deduplicates each alignment coordinate.
 Unmapped reads are removed.
 * `fastq`: the input is a FASTQ file.
 This deduplicates the entire FASTQ file based on each entire read sequence.
-Note that the "UMI" would be the entire read sequence.
+In other words, the entire read sequence is treated as the "UMI".

 ### Commands
 * `-i`: input file.
 Required.
 * `-o`: output file.
 Required.
 * `-k`: number of substitution edits to allow.
 Default: 1.
 * `-u`: the UMI length.
-If set to a length in `fastq` mode, then trims the prefix of each read (the UMI is still the entire read sequence though).
+If set to a length in `fastq` mode, then trims the prefix of each read (note: does not affect the sequence used for deduplicating).
 Default: autodetect.
 * `-p`: threshold percentage for identifying adjacent UMIs in the directional algorithm.
 Default: 0.5.
 * `-t`: parallelize the deduplication of each separate alignment position.
 Using this is discouraged as it is lacking many features.
 Default: false.
 * `-T`: parallelize the deduplication of one single alignment position.
 The data structure can only be `naive`, `bktree`, and `fenwickbktree`.
 Using this is discouraged as it is lacking many features.
 Default: false.